 Jeff LaFontant, Ensemble Instructor, enjoys working with bands to develop their own unique sound.
 His varied experience in bands and sessions has given him a great perspective from which to lead.

-Ensemble groups meet for between one hour to 90-minutes weekly.
+Ensemble groups meet for an hour or 90 minutes weekly.

 A live public performance will take place at a local venue at least once each session.